"The purpose of life is to live it, to taste experience to the utmost."

 Cultivating Aliveness

-Grounded sensing: Several times a day, feel your feet on the floor.
-Notice small, natural movements in your body.
+Grounded sensing: Several times a day, feel the feet on the floor.
+Notice small, natural movements in the body.

-Let experience belong: When you notice a feeling or sensation, allow it to be there for a few breaths without fixing or explaining it.
+Let experience belong: When we notice a feeling or sensation, allow it to be there for a few breaths without fixing or explaining it.

 Invite gentle movement: Play with small, easy movements.
 Notice the difference between movement that feels curious and alive versus movement that feels forced.

-Balance head and body: When thinking a lot, pause and ask: "What am I sensing right now in my body?"
-When overwhelmed by sensation, let your mind gently name it.
+Balance head and body: When thinking heavily, pause and ask: "What am I sensing in my body right now?"
+When overwhelmed by sensation, let the mind gently name it.

 Watch for near enemies: Am I chasing intensity to escape feeling?
 Am I shutting down to avoid being touched by life?